AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FA 6.1.5 SS null dependency_relation means subprogram has no inputs or outputs

 #.
-[A function without an explicit Depends aspect specification
+A function without an explicit Depends aspect specification has the
-   is assumed to have the ``dependency_relation`` that its result is dependent on all of its inputs.
-   Generally an explicit Depends aspect is not required for functions.]
+   default ``dependency_relation`` that its result is dependent on all of its inputs.
+[Generally an explicit Depends aspect is not required for a function declaration.]

    .. ifconfig:: Display_Trace_Units